tainacan/tainacan-extra-viewmodes/tainacan-extra-viewmodes/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A view modes plugin for Tainacan, which registers a list of extra view modes that may be used to display your items list.
+A view modes plugin for Tainacan, which registers a list of 8 extra view modes that may be used to display your items list.

 == Description ==

 [Tainacan](https://tainacan.org/) is an open-source, powerful and flexible digital repository platform for WordPress.

-This plugin expands the [Tainacan plugin](https://wordpress.org/plugins/tainacan/) functionality by adding support to extra view modes besides the default ones (Masonry, Cards, Records, Table and List).
-The view modes display your items list giving different style to each item.
+This plugin expands the [Tainacan plugin](https://wordpress.org/plugins/tainacan/) functionality by adding support to 8 extra view modes besides the default ones (Masonry, Cards, Records, Table and List).
+The view modes display your items list giving different style to each item:

+=== Mosaic ===

+A simple and marginless mosaic of item thumbnails.

+=== Frame ===

+A centered aligned, framed thumbnails view, like gallery expositions.

+=== Exhibition ===

+A framed record view, where image and metadata are expanded on hover.

+=== Books ===

+A book cover view, made for library visualizations.

+=== Polaroid ===

+A framed picture view, similar to polaroid photographs.

+=== Document ===

+Records with stacked papers style, for displaying published research.

+=== Albums ===

+Thumbnails displayed as album covers with a disk inside.

+=== Gallery ===

+A masonry view mode that displays two metadata and opens a slider lightbox.

 == Installation ==